 The cost of an overdraft will depend on the type you use (authorised or unauthorised) as well as the provider and your own personal details.

-An authorised overdraft is based on such details of an application as the applicant’s credit score and their affordability (evaluated by their expenses, salary etc.)
+An authorised overdraft is based on the applicant’s credit score and their affordability (based on their expenses, salary etc.)

-It’s not advised to use the finance products mentioned above long term, as these can lead to problems with debt.
-Therefore, these borrowing methods should not be used for unnecessary purchases, and rather only be taken out when absolutely necessary, and only for a short period of time (e.g. a broken boiler, problems with the car).
+It’s not advised to use overdrafts as a long-term solution to debt problems.
+Similarly, overdrafts should not be used for unnecessary purchases, and rather only be taken out when absolutely necessary, and only for a short period of time (e.g. genuine emergencies, broken boilers, problems with the car).

 New Overdraft Restrictions